chpladmin/chpl-api/chpl/chpl-etl/README.md

 $ psql -Upostgres -f chpl-api/openchpl-sql/preload-openchpl.sql
 ```

+## Installing on Linux

+If installing on a Linux machine, some modifications are needed.
+In the files:
+ - `parse.sh`
+ - `linux_deploy.sh`
+ Remove the line: `(set -o igncr) 2>/dev/null && set -o igncr; # this comment is required to trick cygwin into dealing with windows vs. linux EOL characters'

+Next, run the script `linux_deploy.sh`.
+This script will modify the strings used as recordDelimiters in the CloverETL graphs from the Windows specific `\r\n` to the Linux `\n`.

 ## ETL

 Edit the parameters-template.prm file to fill in the JDBC database connection URL, username, and password for your database, and rename it to `parameters.prm`.
 The username and password in the newly created `parameters.prm` file much match the username/role and password from the `openchpl-role.sql` file referenced in the previous section.